Code of Discipline

 - The student must be informed in writing of all the charges and the evidence.

 - The student has the right to an impartial hearing.
 (The person who conducts the hearing will not be the one who seeks to impose the suspension.)
-The student and his/her (legal representative/parent/guardian) will be given adequate time to prepare for this hearing.
+The student and their (legal representative/parent/guardian) will be given adequate time to prepare for this hearing.

 - The student has the right to be represented by a lawyer and/or advocate at the hearing.
 The student’s (legal representative/parent/guardian) has the right to confront and to cross-examine witnesses.